nhendy/ECE30862-project/pseudocode.md

 Initialization:
-- [ ] Create a GameWorld object
+- [x] Create a GameWorld object
-- [ ] GameWorld object will have all GameObjects in the game
+- [x] GameWorld object will have all GameObjects in the game
-- [ ] Rooms should be a map from room name to Room object to facilitate lookup
+- [x] Rooms should be a map from room name to Room object to facilitate lookup
-- [ ] Creatures should be a map from item name to Item Object to facilitate lookup
+- [x] Creatures should be a map from item name to Item Object to facilitate lookup
-- [ ] Containers should be a map from item name to Item Object to facilitate lookup
+- [x] Containers should be a map from item name to Item Object to facilitate lookup

+## URGENT!:
+- [ ] Model turn on as if it's a trigger in item.hpp
+- [ ] Model attack as if it's a trigger in Creature.hpp
+- [ ] Error check all input commands and all actions

+# Objects Description

 GameWorld Object: